foolin/golem-lang/tools/docs/md/core/builtins.md

-## Standard Builtins
+## Sandbox Builtins

 Golem has a collection of standard builtin functions that provide various kinds of important functionality.
-All of the standard builtins are "pure" functions that do not do any form of I/O. As such they are suitable for use in sandboxed environments.
+All of the sandbox builtins are "pure" functions that do not do any form of I/O. As such they are suitable for use in sandboxed environments.